 Effective October 25, 2019, the prior senior credit facility entered into in August 2017 was replaced by a \$120.0 million asset-based loan agreement (Loan Agreement), which provided for a five-year senior secured revolving credit facility.
 On June 30, 2020, we amended the Loan Agreement (First Amendment), which increased the current aggregate committed size of the ABL from \$120.0 million to \$130.0 million.
 All other terms, conditions, covenants, and pricing of the Loan Agreement remained the same.
 On March 8, 2021, we amended the Loan Agreement (Second Amendment), which increased the current aggregate committed size of the ABL from \$130.0 million to \$150.0 million, increased certain borrowing base sub-limits, and decreased both the cash dominion event and financial reporting triggers.
 On June 8, 2021, we amended the Loan Agreement (Third Amendment), which permitted the incurrence of indebtedness and grant of security as set forth in the Loan Agreement and in accordance with the Intercreditor Agreement, and provides mechanics relating to a transition away from LIBOR as a benchmark interest rate to a replacement alternative benchmark rate or mechanism for loans made in U.S. dollars.
-On November 18, 2021, we amended the Loan Agreement (Fourth Amendment), whereby the permitted indebtedness (as defined in the Loan Agreement) was increased to \$175.0 million.
-On March 21, 2022, we amended the Loan Agreement (Fifth Amendment), which increased the current aggregate committed size of the ABL from \$150.0 million to \$300.0 million, extended the credit facility for an additional five years, increased certain borrowing base sub-limits, and provided the option for all or a portion of the borrowings to bear interest at a rate based on SOFR or Base Rate (as defined in the Loan Agreement), at the election of the borrowers, plus an applicable margin.
-On September 29, 2023, we amended the Loan Agreement (Sixth Amendment), which changed the minimum fixed charge coverage ratio from a maintenance covenant to a springing covenant based on excess availability.
-For the three months ended June 30, 2024, the excess availability did not fall below the stated threshold and, as a result, there was no covenant compliance period.
+On November 18, 2021, we amended the Loan Agreement (Fourth Amendment), which increased the current aggregate committed size of the ABL from \$150.0 million.
+On March 21, 2022, we amended the Loan Agreement (Fifth Amendment), which increased the current aggregate committed size of the ABL from \$150.0 million to \$300.0 million, extended the credit facility for an additional five years, increased certain borrowing base sub-limits, and provided the option for all or a portion of the borrowings to bear interest at a rate based on SOFR or Base Rate (as defined in the Loan Agreement), which changed the minimum fixed charge coverage ratio from a maintenance covenant to a springing covenant based on excess availability.
+On July 29, 2024, we amended the Loan Agreement (Seventh Amendment), which allows for all share repurchases paid in cash prior to June 30, 2024 and thereafter to be excluded as restricted payments in the fixed charge coverage ratio calculation if there is no revolving ABL balance.

-As of June 30, 2024, the interest rate spreads and fees under the ABL were based on SOFR plus 1.85% for the revolving portion of the borrowing base.
+As of September 30, 2024, the interest rate spreads and fees under the ABL were based on SOFR plus 1.85% for the revolving portion of the borrowing base.
 The Base Rate margin would have been 0.75% for the revolving portion.
 The SOFR and Base Rate margins are subject to monthly adjustments, pursuant to a pricing matrix based on our excess availability under the revolving credit facility.
 In addition, the facility is subject to an unused line fee, letter of credit fees, and an administrative fee.
-Borrowing base availability under the ABL was \$166.7 million as of June 30, 2024, with no borrowings drawn and \$152.9 million of availability net of \$13.8 million of letters of credit.
+Borrowing base availability under the ABL was \$150.2 million as of September 30, 2024, with no borrowings drawn and \$135.2 million of availability net of \$15.0 million of letters of credit.
+For the three months ended September 30, 2024, the excess availability did not fall below the stated threshold and, as a result, there was no covenant compliance period.